pascr/pascr.github.io/index.md

 ---
 layout:    about
 author:    pascr
-keywords:  about pascal rodriguez lausanne scala Software engineer
+keywords:  about pascal rodriguez lausanne scala director engineering
 title:     About Pascal Rodriguez
 menutitle: About
 weight:    90